z472421519/BinaryAudit/PoC/BOF/Tenda/SetClientState/SetClientState.md

 - **Vulnerability Type**: Stack-based Buffer Overflow

 ## Description:
-The vulnerable code path processes HTTP requests to the `/goform/SetSpeedWan`.
-When `speed_dir` is specified with excessive data, the buffer overflow occurs during string concatenation operations.
+A buffer overflow vulnerability exists in the HTTP request handler for the `/goform/SetClientState` endpoint.
+The vulnerability is triggered when processing requests containing the following parameters with excessive data lengths: `limitSpeed`/`deviceId`/`limitSpeedUp`.

 ![alt text](image-2.png)
 ## poc